Prince of the Road

 New Jersey, USA

-The old style guardrail ripped his car in two, folding the car in half just behind the front seats.
+The old-style guardrail ripped his car in two, folding the car in half just behind the front seats.
 The front wheels/axles were literally in line with the rear wheels and axles.
 The accident was witnessed by a trucker, who used his CB radio to call for aid.

 My brother seemed pretty banged up.
-Police and emergency vehicles all arrived at the scene and my brother was taken to the hospital.
+Police and emergency vehicles arrived at the scene, and my brother was taken to the hospital.
 After being x-rayed and examined at the emergency room, my brother was ready to leave.
 He had miraculously only sustained bruises and cuts; very minor injuries considering the accident.

 My brother told the trucker he lived in New Jersey and didn’t yet know how he’d get home.
 He needed to find a payphone.